 What makes it an ugly fish: Flat-looking shark with a “shaggy beard”

-They are named for an Australian Aboriginal word meaning “shaggy beard.”
+They are named after an Australian Aboriginal word meaning “shaggy beard.”
 This refers to the growths under their mouths that resemble beads.
 They are also covered with a strange texture that allows them to blend into their surroundings.
 These patterns can resemble carpets.

 They are bottom-dwelling sharks and spend most of their life resting along the seafloor.
-They only grow to be around four feet in length and they have thin teeth that help them catch their prey.
+They only grow to be around four feet in length, and they have thin teeth that help them catch their prey.